jineshdhruv8/Analysis-of-911-Emergency-Calls-from-Montgomery-County-PA/README.md

 3. Help strategy makers anticipate the occurrences of emergencies and enable them to effectively handle the emergency by appropriate   allocation of resources

 Dataset:
-The dataset was collected from Kaggle & consist of 188752 entries The data is collected between 12/10/2015 to 04/13/2017
+1. The dataset was collected from Kaggle & consist of 188752 entries
+2. The data is collected between 12/10/2015 to 04/13/2017

+Technology:
-Programming Languages: Python
+1. Programming Languages: Python
-Data Mining | ETL: Weka, Pentaho
+2. Data Mining | ETL: Weka, Pentaho
-Data Visualization: Tableau & Excel
+3. Data Visualization: Tableau & Excel
-Database: MySQL
+4. Database: MySQL